Statue of John Fane Charles Hamilton

 A bronze statue of Captain John Fane Charles Hamilton was installed for seven years, in Hamilton, New Zealand, from in 2013 until removal in June 2020.

-The settlement of Hamilton (now a city) was named after Captain Hamilton, a British naval officer who was killed in action during colonial invasion of Maori land at the Battle of Gate Pā.
+The settlement of Hamilton (now a city) was named after Captain Hamilton, a Royal Navy officer who was killed in action during the Battle of Gate Pā.

 History

 The life-size statue by Margriet Windhausen was gifted to Hamilton City by the Gallagher Group in 2013 "to celebrate 75 years in business".

 Removal

-In 2017 the donor's CEO, Sir William Gallagher, gave an Institute of Directors speech describing the Treaty of Waitangi as a fraud and denied it involved a partnership between Māori and the Crown.
+In 2017, the donor's CEO, Sir William Gallagher, gave an Institute of Directors speech describing the Treaty of Waitangi as a fraud and denied it involved a partnership between Māori and the Crown.
 About a dozen directors walked out of the speech in protest.

-The statue was defaced with red paint in August 2018.
+The statue was defaced with red paint in August 2018 by the activist Taitumu Maipi.

 In June 2020, ahead of a George Floyd protest in the US, the Hamilton City Council discussed the statue with Sir William's brother and fellow director, John Gallagher, then slated it for removal, after a request by Māori tribal confederation Waikato Tainui.

 On 12 June 2020, the Hamilton City Council removed the statue of Captain Hamilton.